OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/Task_2.md

 ## Select the repository to archive <a name="Archive"></a>

 If you have got this far, this means that Zenodo is now authorised to configure the repository webhooks that it needs to archive the repository and issue it a DOI.
-To do this, on the Zenodo website simply click the 'on' button next to your repository in the GitHub section.
+To do this, on the Zenodo website navigate to the [GitHub repository listing page](https://zenodo.org/account/settings/github/) and simply click the 'on' button next to your repository.

 ## Check repository settings <a name="Check"></a>